Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 As an expat, the jungle living lifestyle is likely a completely new concept.
 Moving to a country like Belize is immensely exciting but comes with an entirely different way of living, from personal choices to cultural adjustments.
 Surviving the jungle lifestyle in Belize through discipline is essential, as the initial excitement can quickly give way to mental exhaustion and burnout.
 Living in the jungle is very hard work, and without a level of discipline, one may find themselves on a plane back to their home country within a few short years.

-I live on a 42 acre farm deep in the jungle, down a two mile unmaintained road, isolated from the village of Scotland Halfmoon.
-About six of my acres are cleared, while the rest is reclaimed jungle.
-Every day, the jungle tries to take back the six acres I use.
+I live on a 42-acre farm down a two-mile, unmaintained road just outside the main village of Scotland Halfmoon.
+Six acres are cleared.
+The remaining acreage is reclaimed jungle.
+Every day, the jungle pushes back.

 Every expat’s “jungle living experience” is unique.
 You might live on a good road, have the financial means to solve your challenges with money, or not be too deep in the jungle.
 You might be retired, have a strong support system, or – like me – have none of those advantages.
 What keeps me going, day after day and year after year, is discipline and routine.